dlt-hub/verified-sources/sources/google_sheets/README.md

 # Google sheets

-Here you will find a setup guide for the [Google sheets](https://www.google.com/sheets/about/) pipeline.
+Here you will find a setup guide for the [Google sheets](https://www.google.com/sheets/about/) source with an example pipeline.

 ## Set up account
 1. Set up a Google account